microsoft/plcrashreporter/Resources/Tests/PLCrashAsyncDwarfEncodingTests/README.txt

-These test cases where extracted from Apple's libunwind-35.1, where they are used to validate Apple's compact frame and dwarf unwinding implementation.
+The regression test cases were extracted from Apple's libunwind-35.1, where they are used to validate Apple's compact frame and dwarf unwinding implementation.

-A custom build script (build.sh) may be used to regenerate the test binaries.
+A custom build script (build-regression-tests.sh) may be used to regenerate the test binaries.

 The test cases themselves are licensed under libunwind's license: